 Apart from classroom work, the Florence program offers a series of excursions to sites of artistic and historic interest within and in the vicinity of Florence and the Tuscany region.
 Indeed, Florence itself plays a central role in the academic and cultural components of the program as detailed above and students will be expected to make full use of its cultural resources.

-In addition to Autumn tuition, students pay a Florence program fee and a nonrefundable study abroad administrative fee.
-The tuition and Florence program fee are paid via myUChicago in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in the program.
-Precise figures for the 2022–2023 academic year are listed below:
+Study abroad students pay regular Summer Quarter tuition at the one-course rate, a program fee, and a nonrefundable study abroad administrative fee.
+The tuition and program fee are paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
+Precise figures for Summer 2023 are listed below:

-Autumn tuition: as set by the Bursar’s Office
+Summer tuition: as set by the Bursar’s Office for one course

 Study abroad administrative fee: $675